 A few Cabot Options Trader subscribers have asked me about ways to protect gains in their portfolios, so I thought I would write to everyone with a couple of strategies for hedging a portfolio with options.
 When we have periods of high volatility, like we do now, it becomes more expensive to hedge by buying and simultaneously more profitable to hedge by selling.

-Because I can’t possibly know what you have in your portfolio, I’ll base the strategies on the SPDR S&P 500 ETF (SPY), which corresponds to the price and yield performance of the S&P 500 Index.
+Because I can’t possibly know what you have in your portfolio, I’ll base the strategies on a faux stock I’ll call STOCK.

-Here are a couple different strategies you can use to “hedge” your portfolio.
+Here are a couple of different strategies you can use to start hedging a portfolio with options.

 A covered call is a risk-reducing strategy; in this, a call option is written (sold) against an existing stock position on a share-for-share basis.
 The call is said to be “covered” by the underlying stock, which could be delivered if the call option is exercised.

 This is a great way to create yield in your portfolio, though I will say it does not “hedge” you entirely.
-If the SPY were to drop dramatically, you would collect the premium taken in, but you would still be long the stock.
+If STOCK were to drop dramatically, you would collect the premium taken in, but you would still long the stock.

-So based on our example, you own 1000 shares of the SPY, and therefore you are able to sell 10 calls against your stock so that you are covered.
+So based on our example, you own 1,000 shares of STOCK, and therefore you are able to sell 10 calls against your stock so that you are covered.

-For this theoretical exercise, I will look seven months out, and 3% out of the money.
-Based on this criteria, you could sell the September 159 calls for $3.40.
-If the SPY stays below 159 by September expiration, you would collect $3,400, or a yield of 2.2%.
-If you do that twice a year, you would collect $6,800, or a yield of 4.4%.
+For this theoretical exercise, I will look months out, and 3% out of the money.
+Based on these criteria, you could sell August 159 calls for $3.40.
+If STOCK stayed below 159 by August expiration, you would collect $3,400, or a yield of 2.2%.
+If you did that twice a year, you would collect $6,800, or a yield of 4.4%.

 You can choose any number of months or strikes.
-For instance, you can sell 5 September 159 calls and 5 December 161 calls.
+For instance, you could sell five August 159 calls and five October 161 calls.
 There are seemingly limitless amounts of calls you can sell, in many different combinations.

-Once again, assuming you own 1,000 shares of the SPY, the truest hedge would be to buy 10 puts against it.
-If the SPY were to drop below your puts strike price, you could simply exercise your puts, and you would be out of your entire stock position.
-The upside to this strategy is that you do not cap the potential profit if the SPY price continues to rise.
+Once again, assuming you own 1,000 shares of STOCK, the truest hedge would be to buy 10 puts against it.
+If STOCK were to drop below your puts strike price, you could simply exercise your puts, and you would be out of your entire stock position.
+The upside to this strategy is that you do not cap the potential profit if the STOCK price continues to rise.

-For instance, you could buy 10 of the April 154 puts for $2.40.
-So if the SPY were to drop below 154, you would exercise your puts, and you would be taken out of your SPY stock position.
+For instance, you could buy 10 of August 154 puts for $2.40.
+So if STOCK were to drop below 154, you would exercise your puts, and you would be taken out of your STOCK stock position.
 However, you have to pay $2.40, or $2,400, for this insurance.
-But with the VIX at historically low levels, this insurance is extremely cheap based on historical prices.

 Again, you can choose any number of strikes and time frames for this strategy.

-This is a more sophisticated strategy, but is a truer hedge to your portfolio than a covered call.
-You must be able to trade spreads in order to execute a Risk Reversal.
+This is a more sophisticated strategy, but is a truer way to start hedging a portfolio with options than a covered call.
+You must be able to trade spreads in order to execute a risk reversal.

 In this example, you will be selling a call that is out of the money and buying a put that is out of the money.
 This is a strategy that will reduce the capital that you have to pay for your hedge, but it limits your upside.

 So let’s break down the various scenarios of this trade.
-If the SPY were to go below 154, you could exercise your puts and get out of your stock position.
-On the other hand, if the SPY were to rally above 159, you would be taken out of your stock position by the holder of your short call.
-If the SPY were to stay between 154 and 159, the position would expire worthless and you would be out the $1.90 that you paid for this position.
+If STOCK were to go below 154 by next August, you could exercise your puts and get out of your stock position.
+On the other hand, if STOCK were to rally above 159, you would be taken out of your stock position by the holder of your short call.
+If STOCK were to stay between 154 and 159, the position would expire worthless and you would be out the $1.90 that you paid for this position.

 If you want to hedge your mutual fund holdings, talk to your brokerage provider to see how you can implement strategies like these.